chakra-ui/chakra-ui/.changeset/radio-card-outline-disabled.md

 ---

 - **RadioCard**: Fix the `outline` variant losing its border width when a card is both checked and disabled.
-The checked ring is an inset box-shadow on `item`, and inset shadows paint below child content, so `itemControl`'s disabled `bg.muted` background covered it.
-The `outline` variant now clears that background when disabled, matching what `solid` already did
+The checked ring is an inset box-shadow, which `itemControl`'s disabled background painted over